Asabeneh/30-Days-Of-Python/17_Day/17_exception_handling.md

 ## Spreading in Python

-Like JavaScript it is possible to spread in python.
-Lets see the example below:
+Like in JavaScript, spreading is possible in python.
+Let's check it in an example below:

 ```py
 lst_one = [1, 2, 3]